 Let’s get started!

-Entities such as Internet Service Providers (ISPs), government bodies, cybercriminals, employers, and technology companies possess capabilities to track users.
+Entities such as Internet Service Providers (ISPs), government agencies, cybercriminals, employers, and tech companies have the means to track users.
+However, using a robust VPN and practicing good privacy habits can significantly reduce this risk.

 Fundamentally, a VPN encrypts your online traffic and masks your IP address.
 When you connect to a VPN server, the VPN creates a secure tunnel and routes your online traffic via the specified server.